 Emma Hitchcock is a PhD candidate in the department of English and Comparative Literature.
 Her research attends to the early medieval North Atlantic archive.
 Her reading methods, informed by critical Indigenous studies, aim to contribute to our understanding of colonial structures and reparative possibilities.

-Emma is an instructor of record at Columbia University, where she has taught “University Writing: Data and Society” and TA-ed for ENGL4729 “The Canterbury Tales” (Spring 2020) and ENGL4901 “History of the English Language” (Fall 2019).
-She will teach “Literary Texts, Critical Methods” (Columbia’s introduction to the English major) in Fall 2021.
-Emma was selected as a 2019 participant in the FAB Musiconis initiative, a digital humanities collaboration between Columbia and Paris-Sorbonne University funded by Partner University Fund and FACE Foundation.
-She is also an enthusiastic member of the Disinventing Old English working group, a large-scale collaborative project of reimagining the way that “Old English” is conceptualized and taught in academic settings.
+Emma is currently (August 2022-July 2023) a Visiting Scholar at the Arctic University of Norway’s Center for Sámi Studies.
+In 2019, she was selected to participate in the FAB Musiconis initiative, a digital humanities collaboration between Columbia and Paris-Sorbonne University.
+She is also a member of the Disinventing Old English working group, a large-scale collaborative project of reimagining the way that early medieval English is conceptualized and taught in academic settings.